 The base car (known either as LX or Touring depending on the year) came with a 2.7-liter V6 that produced only 178 hp.
-This was insufficient for such a large car, and its fuel economy was poor.
+This was insufficient for such a large car, and fuel economy was poor.
 Stepping up to a higher trim level got you a 3.5-liter V6 with a more impressive 250 hp, though acceleration was still pretty mediocre.
 To make matters worse, both came with a four-speed automatic.

 Changes other than the ones mentioned above were mild for the first-generation 300C.
 The most significant occurred for '08, when Chrysler updated the interior and navigation and entertainment systems.
-Front-seat side airbags also joined side curtain airbags on the option list that year, so make sure to check if a used 300 is equipped as such.
+Front-seat side airbags also joined side curtain airbags on the options list that year, so make sure to check if a used 300 is equipped as such.

-In Edmunds.com reviews of the previous-generation Chrysler 300, the car fared quite well.
+In Edmunds reviews of the previous-generation Chrysler 300, the car fared quite well.
 Our editors commented favorably on its masculine good looks, powerful V8 engines and value for the dollar.
 Negatives concerned the meager output and poor fuel economy of the V6 engines, some low-rent interior plastics and the car's poor outward visibility.